-Browser fingerprinting gathers user data relating to their device and browser configuration.
-These data points include the browser name, operating system, timezone, and much more.
-In fraud prevention, it can be used to detect suspicious connections, for instance from an emulated device.
+A browser fingerprint tool gathers user data relating to their software and hardware configuration.
+These browser fingerprints points include details such as browser name, operating system, timezone, and much more.
+In fraud prevention, it can be used to detect suspicious connections, for instance from an emulator.